LartTyler/HasOffers-API-Wrapper/README.md

 The `addParameter` function accepts 2 different styles of arguments:

-1. A key as parameter 1, and a value as parameter 2
+> 1. A key as parameter 1, and a value as parameter 2
-2. A key as parameter 1, and a variable number of parameters that will become the array value of parameter 1 (i.e., `$api->addParameter('id', 10, 11, 12, 13)` would be the same as `$api->addParameter('id', array(10, 11, 12, 13))`)
+> 2. A key as parameter 1, and a variable number of parameters that will become the array value of parameter 1.
+For example:

+	$api->addParameter('id', 10, 11, 12, 13)

+would be the same as running:

+	$api->addParameter('id', array(10, 11, 12, 13))

 After all of your paramters have been added, all that's left to do is execute the query: